majedelhelou/majedelhelou.github.io/_pages/about.md

 *Contact details*
 ---
-*Feel free to ping for questions on publications/code.*
+*Feel free to ping for questions on publications/code. "melhelou" username at the "@ethz.ch" domain.*
-You can find my contact information on my [EPFL page](https://www.epfl.ch/labs/ivrl/people/majed/).